Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Sunscreen is a must when planning a trip to Hawai’i, but not just any sunscreen will do.
 About 25% of the sunscreen we put on our bodies is left in the ocean.

-Octinoxate and oxybenzone are common chemicals found in most sunscreen but are incredibly toxic.
-Eco-friendly or reef-safe sunscreen is sunscreen that doesn’t contain these two chemicals.
+Octinoxate and oxybenzone are common chemicals found in most sunscreens, but are incredibly toxic.
+Bring an eco-friendly or reef-safe sunscreen that doesn’t contain either of these chemicals.

 Remember to check the ingredients list of the sunscreen you pick up before bringing it on your trip.